If you really want to know how to become a writer, I can tell exactly you what to do in a single word: write!

 A few years ago, back when publishers and literary agents were like gods, luck probably did play a part (in the sense that you ultimately relied on your manuscript landing on the right desk on the right day).

 But the Internet has changed all that...

 Today, writers can self-publish and sell their books through online stores like Amazon.
-Crucially, they can promote their work, too, through the social network.
+Crucially, they can promote their work, too, largely through social media.

 Do these things right and you will succeed (there's nothing to stop you because you don't need anyone to say "yes.")
 And to top it off nicely...

-The more successful you are, the higher the chances are that publishers and agents will contact you.
-And that puts you in the position of being able to say "yes" to them... or perhaps, "no thanks, I'm doing just fine by myself!"
+You can also use this ability to promote yourself to help you land a traditional publishing deal.
+Or publish independently then wait for publishers to contact you.
+(If that happens, you'll be in the great position of being able to say "yes" to them... or perhaps, "no thanks, I'm doing just fine by myself!")

 For more on the rise and rise of the independent author, see the section on how to publish a novel.